 WEB passes are issued each WEB period.

 During WEB students may check out quiet study or computer passes.
 Info center computers are reserved for independent work.
-Students working on group assignments during WEB may use labs 203 or 204.
+Students working on group assignments during WEB may use the lab in room 203.
 To receive credit for must-stay hours, students must check in and out at the must-stay table inside the info center.
 Students must return WEB passes each time they exit the info center.
 Because seating is limited, return passes are not guaranteed.
 Space is reserved for students who are reading or working on school assignments.

 Storing Food & Drinks

 To maintain a beautiful space for all to enjoy, food and drink are not allowed in the information center.
 Food and beverage items that are contained well enough to be secured in the student’s personal bag or backpack may remain with the student.
 Items that cannot be stored in the student’s bag may be left at the circulation desk.

 Students may check out up to five books at once for a three-week period.
 Checkouts may be renewed as needed.
 Reference books may be checked out at the end of the school day for overnight use and must be returned before the start of the next school day; magazines may also be checked out overnight.

 Fines will be charged for overdue items (10¢ per day for books, $1 per day for WEB passes).
 Students are responsible for lost or damaged materials.
 In lieu of cash, students may clear fines by donating canned or nonperishable food items (1 item = $1).
 All items will be donated to a local food pantry.